 While Satyavati adjusted well to an ascetic life due to this blessing, she did not have any children.
 Meanwhile, at her home kingdom, her father had no heir to the throne.
 She pleaded with Richika to help her and her mother with getting children.
 Richika agreed to help both of them.
 With the help of his father, Rishi Bhrigu, Richika prepared two portions of sacred rice and milk.
 The portion for Satyavati was so she would have a son who would become a great sage; the portion for her mother was for her to have a mighty kshatriya son to rule the kingdom.

 Unfortunately, not trusting her son-in-law, Satyavati’s mother switched the containers.
 In time, both mother and daughter found they were expecting children.
 Looking at both women, Richika knew that something was not right, asked his wife about his concern.
 Coming to know what had happened, he said to his wife that her mother has committed a grave blunder.
 Satyavati’s brother will be a great sage instead of a warrior, and Satyavati’s son, though being a sage, will be an ill-tempered warrior, far from the sage Satyavati was expecting to have.
-Seeing her distress, unable to turn everything around, Richika made amends, such that her grandson would be of a sage’s peaceful nature.
+Seeing her distress, unable to turn everything around, Richika made amends, such that her grandson would be of such ill-tempered nature.

 Satyavati gave birth to a son, Jamadagni, who became a great rishi.
 Once grown, Jamadagni was married to Renuka, known for her chastity and devotion to her husband.
 Such was her faith that she was able to fetch water every day from the river for her husband’s puja in a leaky pot of unbaked clay she made each day, with the pot held together only by the strength of her devotion.